Coherent Qubit Measurement in Cavity-Transmon Quantum Systems: Photon measurement in a coupled transmon-resonator system

 Although the heterodyne protocol as dictated by the SSE converges to the null measurement evolution at long times their fidelity/noise characteristics differ at short times.
 In the limit of large $\bar{n}$; $|\chi|$, an efficient measurement of the next jump has advantages.

 For the two-level atom dispersively coupled to a resonator a measurement of the next jump of the resonant cavity yields information on the state of the qubit.
 If the qubit is in $|B \rangle$ and the drive frequency is on resonance for this state then the expected time to the next jump is $\bar{t}_j \sim (3/\kappa \Gamma^2)^{1/3}$.
 For sufficiently large $\bar{n}$ this time is shorter than $1/ \kappa$.
 If instead of being in $|B \rangle$ the qubit was in state $|G \rangle$ when the drive is turned on there is also a chance of recording a jump.
 To evaluate this error rate we introduce the probabilities $P_G(t)$; $P_B(t)$ that the qubit is in state G; B and there has been a click in the detector within time "$t$" of the drive being turned on: $P_G(t) = 1- W(\chi, t)$ ; $P_B(t) = 1 - W(0,t)$ where $W(\chi, t)$; $W(0,t)$ are given by \eqref{equation:ode_beta}, \eqref{equation:infinite_sum}, \eqref{equation:solutions_for_alpha}.
-Using the condition that a click has been observed at or before a time '$t$' the error rate is: $\varepsilon = P_G/(P_G + P_B)$.
-The SNR for heterodyne readout at short times follows from application of the top line of \eqref{equation:probability_current} to short times, or use of a quantum Langevin equation \cite{didier} to get
+Using the condition that a click has been observed at or before a time '$t$' the error rate is: $\epsilon = P_G/(P_G + P_B)$.
+Homodyne and heterodyne techniques have different errors at short time.
+First we compare the error for next photon readout to the error for dispersive readout using the homodyne technique.
+In this case the SNR at short times follows from the application of~\eqref{equation:probability_current} or by use of the quantum Langevin equation~\cite{didier} to get \beq SNR = \frac{1}{\sqrt{18}}\frac{\Gamma}{\kappa} (\kappa t)^{5/2}. \eeq{SNR-homod} A comparison of these metrics is made possible via the relation between the error $\epsilon_{DR}$ for homodyne dispersive readout and its SNR \cite{krantz}:

-A comparison of these metrics is made possible via the relation between the error $\epsilon_{DR}$ for heterodyne dispersive readout and its SNR \cite{krantz}:
+Figure \ref{figure}~\cite{PPprl} displays a comparison of the error for dispersive homodyne readout compared to the next jump.

-Figure \ref{figure} displays an example comparison.
 The inset contains a plot of the logarithmic decrement of the time-wise distribution of the next jump:

-Information in the oscillations at short time may allow for a smaller error in the proposed measurements.